Hanwha (Samsung) IP Cameras

 The family includes an affordable set of cameras that include 2-Megapixel and 4-Megapixel cameras.
 The economical 4-Megapixel models include remote zoom and focus lens.
 This set of cameras provides the best cost-performance available.
 Learn more …

 The X-Series cameras include the latest Wisenet 7 chip.
 This high-performance video processing chipset provides very high-quality video as well as artificial intelligence that includes shock detection, Loitering, Directional detection, Face/Upper Body detection, Fog detection, Audio detection, Digital auto tracking, Sound classification, and Tampering.
 There are stainless steel models in this family that can be used in salt spray environments.
 The family includes:

 These cameras provide the very best low light sensitivity, highest performance wide dynamic range (150 dB WDR), as well as some very helpful advanced analytics.
 The camera family supports the latest H.265 compression and adds WiseStream II Compression technology to provide some of the lowest bandwidth and storage requirements available.
 The new PTZ camera that can see over 1100 ft. in total darkness.
 Learn more …

 The X-Series plus cameras include advanced functions and features as well as being the easiest cameras to install.
 This high-performance video processing chipset provides very high-quality video.
 Learn more…

-This family of cameras provides 4K resolution.
+This family of cameras provides 4K resolution and cameras that include AI (artificial Intelligence) capability.
 They use up to 12-Megapixel sensors to provide the highest performance at a reasonable price.
 You can select a dome or bullet camera with remote zoom and focus, or PTZ cameras.